praekeltfoundation/junebug/docs/http_api.rst

        to.
 May be ``null`` if not desired.
 Not supported by every channel.
    :param str mo_url:
        URL to call on incoming messages (mobile originated) from this channel.
+       One or both of mo_url or mo_queue must be specified.
+   :param str amqp_queue:
+       AMQP queue to repost messages onto for mobile originated messages.
+One or both of mo_url or mo_queue must be specified.
+Sends inbound (mobile originated) messages to '{amqp_queue}.inbound', outbound (mobile terminated) messages to '{amqp_queue}.outbound', and events to '{amqp_queue}.events'
    :param int rate_limit_count:
        Number of incoming messages to allow in a given time window.
        See ``rate_limit_window``.